p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

      ![](Images/mjv2-41.png)

-12. On the Order Review pane, click on **Place an Order**.
+12. On the Order Review pane, click on **PLACE AN ORDER**.

      ![](Images/mjv2-42.png)

-13. After that, you will receive a pop-up page for "Successfully placing an Order".
+13. After that, you will receive a pop-up page for "Your transaction was successfully processed" as shown below.

       <br>
       <br>
       <br>